Prathyangira Devi Temple, Shollinganallur

-Sri Maha Prathyangira Devi Temple is located in the area of Sholinganallur, Chennai, India, adjacent to the beach of Bay of Bengal.
-The Temple sits on the banks of the Buckingham Canal.
-This is a magnificent temple built for Goddess Prathyangira, in her incarnation of Shri Maha Prathyangira Devi.
+Sri Maha Prathyangira Devi Temple is a Hindu temple located in the area of Sholinganallur, Chennai, India, adjacent to the beach of Bay of Bengal.
+The temple sits on the banks of the Buckingham Canal.
+The temple is dedicated to the goddess Prathyangira, in her form as Maha Prathyangira Devi.
 She is considered to be a powerful repellent of the influences generated by witchcraft, and is said to have the power to punish Adharma.
 This is one of the few temples of Prathyangira and the only temple for Shri Maha Prathyangira Devi, the Shanta form.

 The Temple

-Other Gods who are also shrined in the renowned temple are Goddess Varahi, Goddess Neela Saraswathi, Lord Sarabheswara, Lord Ganesha, Lord Muruga, Lord Panjamukha Anjaneya, Lord Agni, Goddess Kaalikaambal, Lord Ayyapa, Lord Saniswara, Lord Narasimha, Lord Rahu and Ketu, Lord (Guruvayoorappan) and Lord Shiva.
+The other deities enshrined in the temple are the goddess Varahi, Goddess Neela Saraswathi, Sarabheswara, Ganesha, Muruga, Panjamukha Anjaneya, Agni, Kaalikaambal, Ayyappan, Saniswara, Narasimha, Rahu and Ketu, Guruvayoorappan and Shiva.